Available 24/7

 Pest Problems Unique to Dixon's Farming Environment

 Dixon's economy and landscape are shaped by agriculture.
-When it comes to pests, this means rodent and insect populations sustained by crop fields can overwhelm residential properties, especially during planting and harvest seasons.
+When it comes to pests, this means pest and insect populations sustained by crop fields can overwhelm residential properties, especially during planting and harvest seasons.

 Warning Signs to Watch For

-• Massive rodent migrations into homes and barns when fields are plowed, disked, or harvested in fall
+• Massive pest migrations into homes and barns when fields are plowed, disked, or harvested in fall

-• Ground squirrel colonies damaging agricultural infrastructure โ€” irrigation lines, levees, and equipment pads
+• Mouse and rat colonies damaging agricultural infrastructure โ€” irrigation lines, levees, and equipment pads

 • Argentine ants and harvester ants swarming from field edges into adjacent residential properties